Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 `TURN_STEERING_ANGLE` determines the target position given to Motor B when Piolín detects a floor marking.
 The steering value is maintained for `TURN_TIME_MS`, after which the steering mechanism returns to its center position.

-These values are development parameters.
-They describe the behavior of this particular early program and should not be interpreted as universal or final values for the current robot.
+These are the current tuning parameters stored in this program.
+They describe the behavior of the code presently used on Piolín and may still be adjusted during physical testing; they should not be interpreted as permanent universal values.

 The program also defines: